 Kiln Park 150 AD – 1989 with patterned tiles in between the tiles with text on them.

 Roman History of Kiln Park West Swindon

 Back in the day when the Romans were stamping around this area there was a large Roman pottery industry in West Swindon.
 Certainly the ground here is all clay.
 I eventually got rid of my lawn because it either was so dry and hard that it had cracks like the San Andreas Fault running through it – or it was like Flanders.

-Wikipedia tells us that there was a Roman town called Durocornovium (and don’t you think that sounds like a cough mixture?) to the east of Swindon from the 1st to the 4th centuries located in present day Wanborough.
 It is probable then that Swindon first began life as a settlement linked to a military encampment in the early days of the Roman occupation.
-The place that is now Swindon was on the junction of two Roman roads, one leading south from Cirencester towards Marlborough and the other south eastwards to Silchester ( Ermin Street).
+The place that is now Swindon lay on the junction of two Roman roads.
+One leading south from Cirencester towards Marlborough and the other south eastwards to Silchester ( Ermin Street).
 Evidence exists to show that Swindon’s quarries were in use at this time to produce stone for villas and clay from the Whitehill region (now West Swindon) was used to produce Whitehill Ware pottery.